-Multi-institutional teams may submit one application from a designated lead institution with all other team members proposed as subrecipients.
+Multi-institutional teams must submit one application from a designated lead institution with all other team members proposed as subrecipients.

-DOE/NNSA National Laboratories, other Federal agencies, and another Federal agency's FFRDCs may be proposed as subrecipients.
+DOE/NNSA National Laboratories and another Federal agency's FFRDCs^[2] may be proposed as subrecipients.
 Note that the value of any such proposed subaward may be removed from any such prime award: DOE may make separate awards to Federally-affiliated institutions.